vohanhattan/ScriptDownloadImage/README.md

 # Some notes and parameters to edit before running

+- In the path to place this python file, create a folder images.
+Let the image download and save to

 - With my csv file the first column (image_id) line[0] is the image name and line[5] (url) is the url of that image

 - You need to notice in your csv file, in my code line[0] means name of image in csv file (first column), line[5] means url to download image (6th column in csv files).
 Please edit accordingly your csv file